yarenty/quotes/src/Ralph_Aldo_Emerson/README.md

 Nature always wears the colors of the spirit.
 The years teach much which the days never know.
 An ounce of action is worth a ton of theory.
+Even in the mud and scum of things, something always, always sings.